nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 ## Assembly language

-To make things easier, assembly language was introduced throught the 1940s and 1950s.
+To make things easier, assembly language was introduced throughout the 1940s and 1950s.
 It allowed to use a more human friendly approach of programming.

 The above example of adding 10 and 32 could look like this in assembly: